 Criteria JORC Code explanation Commentary Quality and adequacy of topographic control.
 Drill hole spacing and drilling technique are appropriate to establish the degree of geological and grade continuity of the mineral resources estimation procedures that will be applied.
 The mineralised system remains open and further infill and depth and strike extension drilling is required to confirm the full extent of the mineralisation.
 The area is located within MGA Zone 55.
-Topographic control is from current DGPS point data that has been merged with RL-adjusted contours.
+Topographic control is from current DGPS point data that has been merged with RL- adjusted contours.
 This arrangement will be upgraded prior to pre-feasibility when further definition of the topography is planned using a LIDAR survey.
 Data spacing and Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to Drill hole spacing is variable at the Steam Engine area, due to the different stages of the resource evaluation at the project. distribution - Whether the data spacing and distribution is sufficient to The drill hole spacing is sufficient in the central portions of the Steam Engine Lode and the Eastern Ridge Lode to allow estimation of resources when all the necessary information is compiled.
-An updated resource statement will be carried out at the completion of the current exploration phase.
-Most intersections reported in this report are weighted composites of smaller sample intervals, as is standard industry practice.
+Whether the data spacing and distribution is sufficient to Drill hole spacing is variable at the Steam Engine area, due to the different stages of the resource evaluation at the project. distribution establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Whether sample compositing has been applied.
+The drill hole spacing is sufficient in the central portions of the Steam Engine Lode and the Eastern Ridge Lode to allow estimation of resources when all the necessary information is compiled.
+An updated resource statement will be carried out at the completion of the current exploration phase. • Most intersections reported in this report are weighted composites of smaller sample intervals, as is standard industry practice.
 Orientation Whether the orientation of sampling achieves unbiased The orientation of the drill holes is ideal for reporting of the intersection results. of data in relation to geological structure sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No orientation sample bias has been identified at this stage.
 Sample security The measures taken to ensure sample security.
 Sub-samples selected for assaying were collected in heavy-duty polyweave bags which were immediately sealed.
 These bags were delivered directly to the SGS assay laboratory in Townsville by Terra Search and Superior Resources employees.
 Sample security measures within SGS laboratories are considered adequate.
+13